ammkrn/second_opinion/README.md

 - Redo the pos/idx counters for variables in the mmz parser so that they ignore dummy variables instead of compensating for them.
 - I think the parser should deal with an &str source instead of &[u8] for mmz files since you already know it has to be ascii.
 This would make some stuff nicer and let us get rid of `Str`
 - More tests.
 It would be cool to do some property-based testing, but it's not always easy to identify meaningful invariants.
-There are methods `State::new_mmb_test` and `State::new_mmz_test` that directly take byte slices to allow for creatin of tests without needing full input files.

 ## Use